Classical theism: Historical development

 Plato laid the foundations for the development of classical theism.

 Classical theism is related to ancient Greek philosophy, particularly in the works of Plato and Aristotle.
 Plato's concept of the Form of the Good in works like The Republic and Timaeus provided an early model of a transcendent, perfect reality that stands as the ultimate cause and source of all other forms.
 Aristotle further developed these ideas with his concept of the unmoved mover, as discussed in his Metaphysics.
 The unmoved mover is the ultimate cause of all motion in the universe, existing as a perfect, immaterial, and necessary being.
 These early philosophical developments laid the groundwork for the later formulation of classical theism, which would incorporate these concepts into a broader theological framework.

 The influence of Neoplatonism, particularly through the works of Plotinus, was significant in shaping early Christian thought.
 Plotinus introduced the concept of "The One", an ineffable, transcendent source from which all reality emanates, which had a profound impact on early Christian theologians.
 Church Fathers such as Augustine of Hippo integrated these Neoplatonic ideas with Christian doctrine, emphasizing God's simplicity, immutability, and omnipotence.
 Augustine's synthesis of Christian teaching with Platonic and Neoplatonic philosophy helped establish the intellectual foundation of classical theism within the Christian tradition.

 During the medieval period, classical theism was further refined by theologians such as Anselm of Canterbury and Thomas Aquinas.
 Anselm's ontological argument in works like Proslogion argues for God's existence as a necessary being, a concept that aligns with the classical theistic view of God as self-existent and fundamentally different from created beings.
 Aquinas, in his Summa Theologica, provided a comprehensive synthesis of Aristotelian philosophy with Christian theology, developing key doctrines such as divine simplicity, immutability, and eternity.
 Aquinas's Five Ways—five proofs for the existence of God—became central arguments in classical theistic philosophy.
-His work gave rise to the Thomist theological school.
+His work gave rise to the Thomist theological school for which God became known as Esse ipsum subsistens.

 The Renaissance and Reformation periods saw continued engagement with classical theistic ideas, particularly as scholars revisited ancient texts and integrated them with contemporary religious debates.
 Despite the rise of scientific and philosophical challenges, classical theism remained a dominant perspective, particularly within the Catholic tradition.
 The work of these periods laid the groundwork for ongoing theological and philosophical discussions, ensuring the continued relevance of classical theism in both academic and religious contexts.